vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 ### Kubernetes Cron Jobs Synchronizer

 To enhance data integrity and synchronization between a database and Kubernetes, an asynchronous process will be implemented.
-This process will leverage Spring Scheduler and Scheduler Lock, similar to the [DataJobMonitorCron.watchJobs()](https://github.com/vmware/versatile-data-kit/blob/main/projects/control-service/projects/pipelines_control_service/src/main/java/com/vmware/taurus/service/monitoring/DataJobMonitorCron.java#L84).
+This process will leverage Spring Scheduler and [Scheduler Lock](https://github.com/lukas-krecan/ShedLock), similar to the [DataJobMonitorCron.watchJobs()](https://github.com/vmware/versatile-data-kit/blob/main/projects/control-service/projects/pipelines_control_service/src/main/java/com/vmware/taurus/service/monitoring/DataJobMonitorCron.java#L84).
+By using [Scheduler Lock](https://github.com/lukas-krecan/ShedLock), we can achieve an active-passive pattern across the Control Service instances.
+In simpler terms, only one instance of the Control Service will be able to synchronize Cron Jobs at any given time.

 The overall purpose of this process is to iterate through the data job deployment configurations stored in the database and determine whether the corresponding Cron Job in Kubernetes is synchronized and up to date.
 If the Cron Job is not